 When your body temperature drops, your heart, nervous system and other organs can’t work normally.
 Even at the very early stages, just being cold becomes a distraction.
-We spend time thinking about how cold we are and how much longer we will be riding, rather than focusing on our riding and what is going on around us.
+Heated motorcycle clothing stops us from thinking about how cold we are, or how much longer we will be riding, and keeps us focused on what is going on around us.

 Motorcyclists understand this better than most as we experience lower temperatures due to wind chill.

 Riding, even of a dry day, will feel between 4°C and 12°C colder, depending on the initial temperature and your speed.
 For example, riding at 70 mph on the motorway when it’s 0°C will feel like -9°C. Add moisture into this equation, and the temperature drop is magnified.

 As the moisture held by your jacket “dries” (changes from liquid to a gas), it draws energy from its surroundings and reduces your temperature further.